-A well designed landing page will be a good starting place for your users to navigate to where they need in a full developer hub.
-This is probably the page you can customize the most.
+A well-designed landing page will be a good starting place for your users to navigate from in a full developer hub.
+This is the page you can customize the most.

 If all you use is the documentation feature though, you can just direct your users to that on the first page in your site navigation.

 Generally you want to have a guides section to accompany your reference section.
-Keeping this separate will allow your user to easily interpret your API or product in the documentation section.
-The reference section should be kept minimal to just the low level parameters and examples so that your readers can quickly refer to it.
+Keeping this separate will allow your user to easily interpret your API or product.
+The reference section should be kept minimal to just the low-level parameters and examples so that your readers can quickly refer to it.

 Use this section to get your user primed to consume your product or API.
-A getting started section would be a good place to start.
-Make sure your user knows how to access your API and can learn about what your API/product does.
-This would be a great place to provide instructions for authentication.
+A Getting Started section would be a good place to begin.
+Make sure your user knows how to access your API and learn about what your API/product does.
+This is also a great place to provide instructions for authentication.

-Table of contents are included in your documentation as well, but you might want to turn it on only if you have long documentation pages.
+A table of contents is included in your documentation as well, but you might want to turn it on only if you have long documentation pages.

-This section is where you will list all your endpoints, the parameters, and any examples you want to provide.
-This section is designed with a single page architecture, so keep it limited to API reference material.
-You should not be adding many images or complex widgets to this, otherwise it will increase load times significantly.
+This section is where you will list all your endpoints and parameters.
+This section is designed with a single-page architecture, so keep it limited to API reference material.
+You should not be adding many images or complex widgets to this, otherwise load times will increase significantly.

-If you are using OpenAPI, just simply import your file and you're good to go!
-Try to limit the amount of circular references and separate out APIs if your file is extremely large.
-Each swagger file will import as it's own category.
+If you are using OpenAPI, simply import your file and you're good to go!
+Try to limit the number of circular references, and separate out APIs if your file is extremely large.
+Each OpenAPI file will import as its own category.
 You can read more extensively about our integration here: OpenAPI/Swagger Upload.

 This feature is generally used in two ways.
-The most common way to use it, is as a community discussion forums so that your users have a central place to ask each other questions.
-Think of it as stack overflow for your API!
+The most common way to use it, is as a community discussion forum so your users have a central place to ask each other questions.
+Think of it as Stack Overflow for your API!
 You can also use it as a simple support system, where your users can ask you questions.
 If you are looking for a more robust support system though, you should use something else like Zendesk or Intercom.
 We have third-party integrations for these products.